Trigeminal neuralgia

 Best Trigeminal Neuralgia Treatment Doctors in Mumbai

 Our esteemed team of doctors at Jaslok Hospital includes some of the finest Trigeminal Neuralgia specialists in Mumbai.
 Their dedication to excellence, along with their empathetic approach, ensures that patients receive world-class care.
 The team is led by the best Neurosurgeon in India, Dr Paresh K Doshi.
-They possess a deep understanding of the condition and employ the latest medical and surgical advancements to ensure the best possible outcomes for our patients.
+Dr Paresh Doshi offers advanced medical and surgical trigeminal neuralgia treatment in Mumbai.
+He is one of the few neurosurgeons in Mumbai skilled in various surgeries required in treating trigeminal neuralgia.